yvelikova/axway-open-docs/content/en/docs/central/cft_profile.md

 ## Objectives

-Learn how to configure a CFT (Cross File Transfer) profile in AMPLIFY Central.
+Learn how to configure a CFT (Cross File Transfer) profile.
+A CFT profile can be used with subscriptions to MFT services that require file exchanges between internal applications.
+To learn more about subscriptions to MFT services, please refer to [https://docs.axway.com/bundle/FlowCentral_10_allOS_en_HTML5/page/subscriptions.html](https://docs.axway.com/bundle/FlowCentral_10_allOS_en_HTML5/page/subscriptions.html).

-## Add CFT profile to an application.
+## Add CFT profile to an application

-The following procedure demonstrates how to configure a CFT profile to an application.
+The following procedure demonstrates how to configure an application with a CFT profile.

-### Create or open an application.
+### Create or open an application

 Select **Apps** in the left navigation bar, select an existing app or create a new app.